-The Society will convene a General Meeting by providing notice in accordance with the Act and these bylaws in any of the following circumstances:
+The Society convenes a general meeting by providing notice in accordance with the Act and these bylaws in any of the following circumstances:

 - a) at the call of the Chair; or

-- b) when resolved by Board Resolution; or
+- b) when resolved by Board resolution; or

-- c) when such a meeting is requisitioned in writing by 5% of the Voting Members in accordance with the Act.
-The meeting must be held within 60 days of receipt of the requisition to the Society's office.
+- c) when such a meeting is requisitioned in writing by 5% of the voting members in accordance with the Act.
+The meeting is held within 60 days of receipt of the requisition at the Society's office.